 -Visiting the Rocinha handcraft center.

-– Going to a local terrace, pause for pictures and images of a breathtaking view over Rio, talks about the security, local infrastructure and other aspects of favelas and favela life.
+– Going to a local terrace, pause for pictures and images of a breathtaking view over Rio, talk about the security, local infrastructure, and other aspects of favelas and favela life.

 – Driving down through the “Estrada da Gávea”, a former F1 race track.

 – Visiting the “MORANGUINHOS” or “SACI SABE TUDO” community schools.
 These social projects are financed by FAVELA TOUR.
-Besides regular classes, the school teaches local kids initial computer skills, computer classes, capoeira, ballet classes etc… These projects have absolutely no education or financial support from Brazilian government.
+Besides regular classes, the school teaches local kids initial computer skills, computer classes, capoeira, ballet classes, etc. These projects have absolutely no education or financial support from the Brazilian government.

 – Return to the hotel through all the south zone beaches.